 Asbestos was an inevitable hazard both for the sailors and the workers who constructed the vessels in the shipyard.
 Nonetheless, some jobs implied higher exposure risks than others.
-Boilermen, welders, engine mechanics, hull technicians, pipefitters or machinery repairmen were some of the most endangered groups because they were constantly in contact with asbestos-containing materials.
+Boilermen, welders, engine mechanics, hull technicians, pipefitters, and machinery repairmen were some of the most endangered groups because they were constantly in contact with asbestos-containing materials.

-Our focus today is hull technicians.
-These workers' duty implied handling the metal structure present aboard of the ship.
-For example, they performed installation, maintenance and repair works to the sanitation or plumbing system.
-Because they were required to tend to this area of the ship, hull technicians were basically exposed to the highest levels of asbestos.
+Our focus today is hull technicians/maintenance mechanics.
+These workers' duties implied handling the metal structure present aboard the ship.
+For example, they performed installation, maintenance, and repair works to the sanitation or plumbing system.
+Because they were required to tend to this area of the ship, hull technicians/maintenance mechanics were basically exposed to the highest levels of asbestos.
 They were touching and handling asbestos-containing products like pipes, gaskets, or ventilation seals on a daily basis.
 Moreover, they were not wearing any protective equipment because they were not aware of the risks.
-The negative effects of asbestos were exposed to the public only in the later part of the 70's.
+The negative effects of asbestos were exposed to the public only in the later part of the 70s.
 Those who had worked with asbestos-containing products in the previous decades were helplessly exposed to unknown hazards.
-Fortunately, veterans who have been recently diagnosed with an asbestos-related disease can find some relieve because they are legally entitled to a compensation.
+Fortunately, veterans who have been recently diagnosed with a malignant asbestos-related disease can find some relief because they are legally entitled to compensation.

-If you have worked aboard of a Navy ship between the 30's and the 70's, you were most probably exposed to asbestos.
+If you have worked aboard a Navy ship between the 30s and the 70s, you were most probably exposed to asbestos.
 If you haven't done it by now, it's essential to get checked and see if this toxic mineral had affected your health.
 Most of the illnesses that are triggered by asbestos start to show symptoms decades later.
-So, it's important to go get checked, regardless how old you are and how much time has passed since you were in service.
-If a medical practitioner confirms your exposure, you should benefit from your right to file a claim.
-We are here to support you by providing you information regarding the use of asbestos in the Navy.
+So, it's important to go get checked, regardless of how old you are and how much time has passed since you were in service.
+If a medical practitioner confirms your exposure and you've developed a cancerous disease because of it, you should benefit from your right to file a claim.
+We are here to support you by providing you with information regarding the use of asbestos in the Navy.
 Moreover, we can help you reach out to some of the best legal practitioners in the field of asbestos litigation who can handle your claim.